 Tip #5: Bring energy-boosting snacks.
 Continuing on my theme of how to beat the heat, be sure to walk with protein-rich snacks plus water or electrolyte drinks.
 Food is not sold within the gorge.

 Tip #6: Spend a night in Agia Roumeli.
+While many make this a day trip and hop on the ferry immediately after completely the hike, why not stay a night if you have time?
 If you overnight in Agia Roumeli you won’t be strapped for time and can hike though the gorge at your desired pace without the persistent worry of making it back in time for the last ferry.
 Who wants to be panicking about “Will I make it back on time?” while on such a epic trail?

 Now, let’s move on to all of the questions that are undoubtly on your mind if you are currently planning to include the Samaria Gorge hike on your Crete trip itinerary.